muhammad-zain-shabbir/data-science-Practice-tasks/README.md

 # Credit Risk Prediction & Data Exploration

 ## 📌 Objective
-This project contains two tasks:
+This project contains five tasks:
 1. **Task 1**: Explore and visualize the Iris dataset
 2. **Task 2**: Predict loan approval using classification models
 3. **Task 3**: Predict whether a customer will leave (churn) from a bank using classification techniques